National symbols of Estonia: The national anthem of Estonia

 The Estonian national anthem "My Native Land..." is a choral-like melody arranged by Fredrik Pacius, a Finnish composer of German origin, in 1843.
 In Estonia, Johann Voldemar Jannsen's lyrics were set to this melody and sung at the first Estonian Song Festival in 1869.
 It gained popularity during the growing national movement.
 In Finland, the tune first became popular only as a students' song, but soon it also became more widely accepted.
 When both Estonia and Finland became independent after the First World war in 1917 and 1918, the identical melody with different words was recognized as the national anthem of both nations.
 Estonia officially adopted it in 1920, after the War of Independence.
 During the decades of the Soviet occupation of Estonia, the melody was strictly forbidden and people were sent to Siberia for singing it.
 However, even during the worst years the familiar tune could be heard over Finnish radio; it was played every day at the beginning and end of the program.
 Thus, the melody could never be forgotten.
 With the restoration of Estonian independence, the national anthem has, of course, been restored too.

-During the years of prohibition of national symbols, Lydia Koidula’s poem, ”My Native Land is dear to me”, with a melody by Gustav Ernesaks became a powerful means of expressing national feelings.
+During the years of prohibition of national symbols, Lydia Koidula’s poem, "My Native Land is dear to me", with a melody by Gustav Ernesaks became a powerful means of expressing national feelings.
 This was and still is regarded as an unofficial anthem.

 Other national symbols

-In addition to the three main state symbols, Estonia has chosen her own national flower and national bird.
-Estonia even has her own national stone and national fish, which seem to be a rarity among other national symbols.
+In addition to the three main state symbols, Estonia has chosen his own national flower and national bird.
+Estonia even has his own national stone and national fish, which seem to be a rarity among other national symbols.
 All four have gained official status.